Estimating Racial Disparities in Emergency General Surgery: Regularized linear estimators for adjustment

-We begin by inspecting the statistical properties of the linear estimator in Equation \eqref{eq:general_estimator}, following the development in, e.g. \citet{hirshberg2019minimax,Hirshberg2019_amle}.
-We can decompose the design-conditional mean square error of $\hat{\mu}_g^{\mathcal{P}^\ast}$ into a bias term and a variance term:
+\paragraph{Estimation error of linear estimators.} We begin by inspecting the statistical properties of the linear estimator in Equation \eqref{eq:general_estimator}, following the development in, e.g. \citet{hirshberg2019minimax,Hirshberg2019_amle}.
+We can decompose the design-conditional mean square error of $\hat{\mu}_g^{\mathcal{P}_v^\ast}$ into a bias term and a variance term:

-The bias term comes from imbalance in the conditional expectation $m$, while the variance term can be adjusted by the sum of squared weights.
+The bias term comes from imbalance in the conditional expectation $m$.
+The variance term is the sum of squared weights, weighted by the residual variance for each patient.

 Focusing on the flexible model with hospital-level interactions in Equation \eqref{eq:interact_model}, we can show that the bias depends on the difference between the target average of the (transformed) covariates (i) \emph{within} each hospital and (ii) \emph{across} hospitals, as well as the difference in hospital counts: